 Siberian: Another determinate, the Siberian is another early tomato that does well in cooler conditions.
 The fruits are bright red and about 4-6 ounces in size produced in clusters.
 The Siberian ripens in about 62 days.

-Do you have any varieties to add to this list?
 Check out some more of my favorite tomatoes: 10 Best Heirloom Tomato Varieties!